 The hot-cathode lamp is more common.
-In it, the electrodes are heated and it operates generally on a low or medium voltage.
-Some types of lamp have an auxiliary electrode for starting.
+In it, the electrodes are heated and it perates generally on a low or medium voltage.
+Some types of lamp have an auxiliary extrode for starting.

 The most familiar type of discharge lamp is the fluorescent lamp.
-It consists of a glass tube filled with mercury vapour at a low pressure.
-The electrodes are located at the ends of the tube.
-When the lamp is switched on, an arc- discharge excites a barely visible radiation, the greater part of which consists of ultra-violet radiation.
-The interior wall of the tube is coated with a fluorescent powder which consists of ultra-violet rays into visible radiation or light.
-The type of light (that is the colour range) is determined by the composition of the fluorescent powder.
+It consists of a tube filled with mercury vapour at a low pressure.
+The electrodes are located at the of the tube.
+When the lamp is switched on, an arc- discharge excites a barely sible radiation, the greater part of which consists of ultra-violet radiation.
+The interior of the tube is coated with a fluorescent powder which consists of ultra-violet rays visible radiation or light.
+The type of light (that is the colour range) is determined the composition of the fluorescent powder.
 To assist starting.
-The mercury vapour is mixed with a small quantity of argon gas.
-The light produced by the fluorescent lamp varies from 45 to 55 lm/W. The colours available from the fluorescent lamp include a near daylight and a colour-corrected light for use where colours (of wool, paints, etc.) must be seen correctly.
-The practical application of this type of lamp includes the lighting of shops, domestic premises, factories, streets, ships, transport (buses), tunnels and coal-mines.
+The mercury vapour is with a small quantity of argon gas.
+The light produced by the fluorescent lamp aries from 45 to 55 lm/W. The colours available from the fluorescent lamp include a car daylight and a colour-corrected light for use where colours (of wool, paints, etc.) and to shops, domestic premises, factories, streets, ships, transport (buses), tunnels and coal-mines.

-The auxiliary equipment associated with the fluorescent circuit includes: (a) The choke, which supplies a high initial voltage on starting (caused by the interruption of the inductive circuit), and also limits the current in the lamp when the lamp is operating.
+The auxiliary equipment associated with the fluorescent circuit includes:

+(a) The choke, which supplies a high initial voltage on starting (caused by the ruption of the inductive circuit), and also limits the current in the lamp when the is operating.